Maddermarket Theatre

 The Maddermarket Theatre is a British theatre located in St. John's Alley in Norwich, Norfolk, England.
-It was founded in 1921 by Nugent Monck.
+It was founded in 1921 by Nugent Monck, and is situated next to Strangers' Hall.

 Early history and conversion

-The theatre was originally built as a Roman Catholic chapel in 1794.
+The theatre was originally built as a Roman Catholic chapel in the late 18th century by priests living in a tenement at Strangers' Hall.
 In the nineteenth century it had been used as a baking soda factory, a grocery warehouse, and as a hall for the Salvation Army.
 It was small, the main body of the building measuring only forty by forty-six feet.
 However, a vaulted ceiling gave it excellent acoustics; more importantly, it already had galleries on three sides.
 The building was quickly converted by the Guild of Norwich Players from a state of near-dereliction into an Elizabethan style playhouse.
 Nugent Monck, the founder of the Guild of Norwich Players used to say it was a half scale model of the Fortune Theatre, although later scholars have suggested that Blackfriars Theatre would be a more accurate comparison.